janfrederikstein/LUISS_ML_AI_Project_Clustering/README.md

 To get a better understanding for the properties and attributes of the segments created in our clustering methods, we do some brief investigation with classification algorithms to determine if there are any common denominators apart from the buying behaviour of our segments.

 We add a new column to the already scaled and processed dataset that reflects the assigned cluster with an integer value (0-4).
-The variables that were used to create the clustering are removed to not leak information into the model, otherwise we would end up with a perfect prediction.
+The features that were used to create the clustering are removed to not leak information into the model, otherwise we would end up with a perfect prediction.

 We use two different classification models:
 - Decision Tree